aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

-Ignore the data which are not printed if directly printing the file Only for xlsx file.
+Ignore the data which are not printed if directly printing the file

+**Remarks**

+Only for xlsx file.

 **Returns:**
 boolean